hadrian-reppas/tml/README.md

 }
 ```

-If we run with it with
+If we run it with it with

 ```
 cargo run -- examples/turing_2.tml -m 20